-How to Get Telnet for MacOS in Big Sur, Catalina, Mojave or High Sierra
+How to Get Telnet for MacOS in Monterey, Big Sur, Catalina, Mojave or High Sierra

 Accordingly, this tutorial will detail several different ways to get Telnet back in modern versions of Mac OS system software.
 We’ll cover installing Telnet with Homebrew, restoring Telnet from a prior system software release or backup, compiling Telnet from source, as well as a few alternatives to telnet.